pgujar25/CodingProjects/README.md

 # CodingProjects
-A few of my coding projects I have done over the years
+A few of my coding projects I have done over the years in Qiskit.